run-llama/LlamaIndexTS/README.md

 PNPM's has documentation on its [workspace feature](https://pnpm.io/workspaces) and Turborepo had some [useful documentation also](https://turbo.build/repo/docs/core-concepts/monorepos/running-tasks).

+### Running Typescript

+When we publish to NPM we will have a tsc compiled version of the library in JS.
+For now, the easiest thing to do is use ts-node.

 ### Test cases

 To run them, run